Road to Recovery: The State of Southeastern Small Businesses

 Small businesses play a critical role in fostering a thriving and competitive economy.
 They are also responsible for providing necessary goods and services in local communities.
 While the overall financial performance of small businesses has considerably improved from 2020, these firms have yet to perform at prepandemic levels.
 This is especially true of small businesses of color.
 To achieve a thriving economy, it is important to strengthen small businesses, and the systems that support them, to bolster their participation.

-By Mary Hirt, CED research analyst II, and Janelle Williams, CED senior adviser.
+By Mary Hirt, CED research analyst II, Janelle Williams, CED senior adviser, and Natalia Rosas, former CED intern.
 The views expressed here are the authors' and not necessarily those of the Federal Reserve Bank of Atlanta or the Federal Reserve System.
 Any remaining errors are the authors' responsibility.